 *Neither the District nor its Zoom Room is an affiliate of or endorsed or sponsored by Zoom Video Communications, Inc.

-The Zoom Room Program is available at no charge in 30-minute appointments (longer can be pre-arranged if your activity will take longer), and is housed in the quiet setting of District's Caregiver Center library.
+The Zoom Room Program is available at no charge in 30-minute appointments (longer can be pre-arranged if your activity will take longer), and is housed in the quiet setting of our Caregiver Center library.
 District staff will appropriately assist you in making your connection and then will respectfully leave the room.
 They remain available should you need assistance during the call and can be summoned.
 The Zoom Room Program can also be utilized for tutorial practice in using the equipment whether or not you have a specific call to make.
-The Zoom room is sanitized following each appointment.
-Please call Luis at 805-388-1952, extension 206 to make an appointment.
+The Zoom Room is sanitized following each appointment.
+Please call 805-388-1952, ext.
+100, to make an appointment.

-You might also benefit from the Digital Bridge Program which offers free, one-on-one, telephone assistance or in-person visits (at the District) to help you gain an understanding of the general use of technology such as iphones, ipads, tablets, and some common applications such as FaceTime, Zoom meetings, and medical telehealth calls.
+You might also benefit from the Digital Bridge Program, which offers free, one-on-one, telephone assistance or in-person visits at the District to help you gain an understanding of the general use of technology such as iphones, iPads, tablets, and some common applications such as FaceTime, Zoom meetings, and medical Telehealth calls.
 Learning about these communication opportunities can offer new ways to connect with friends and family during the closures, improve access to health services, and alleviate symptoms of isolation, loneliness and depression.
-Appointments are approximately 30 minutes long, and can be made by calling Luis at 805-388-1952, extension 206.
+Appointments are approximately 30 minutes long, and can be made by calling 805-388-1952, ext.
+100.